ayynny/CSE110/index.md

 > This is [me~~](me.png)

 ```
+print("Hello world!")
-I am a 3rd year computer science major at UCSD!
+// I am a 3rd year computer science major at UCSD!
 Raised in the heart of tech - Silicon Valley, now in
-San Diego chasing my dreams of making big bucks as a software engineer!
+// San Diego chasing my dreams of making big bucks as a software engineer!
 I have been
-coding since high school, and taking my skills further to work together with fellow SWE
+// coding since high school, and taking my skills further to work together with fellow SWE
-to make a positive impact on the world!
+// to make a positive impact on the world!
 Interested in computer vision and AI.
 ```
 [boo](#woah)